Marvin-Brouwer/FluentSerializer/src/FluentSerializer.Xml.DependencyInjection.NetCoreDefault/Readme.md

 });
 ```

-This will use the `XmlSerializerConfiguration.Default` as the applied config and allows you  to change some properties.
+This will use a new instance of `XmlSerializerConfiguration` as the applied config and allows you to change some properties.
 [See the default values][configuration-doc].